wharfkit/website/src/lib/docs/Antelope/Action.md

 ---
 title: Action
 description: The Action type represents a single action to be performed on an Antelope blockchain.
-An action on the blockchain is a call to execute a function on a [Smart Contract](#)
 category: Antelope
 published: true
 requiresReview: true